-Anglers 16+ years of age are required to purchase a District Fishing Access Permit in addition to having a valid State Fishing license.
-District lakes that do not require a fishing access permit include: Lake Anza (Berkeley), Jordan Pond (Hayward) and Shinn Pond (Niles/Fremont).
+Anglers 16+ years of age are required to purchase a District Fishing Permit in addition to having a valid State Fishing license.
+District lakes that do not require a District Fishing Permit include: Lake Anza (Berkeley), Jordan Pond (Hayward) and Shinn Pond (Niles/Fremont).

 Boating is allowed at Contra Loma, Del Valle, Lake Chabot, Quarry Lakes, and Shadow Cliffs.
 Please check park webpages and current Alerts & Closures for conditions that might affect boating or fishing.